Bahnhofstraße 20

 The memorial at Pollasch is located 400 metres above sea level.
 Located on the road between the "Sieben Wege" junction and Heigenbrücken, it commemorates 140 Spessart friends who died in the First World War and calls for peace.
 The memorial dates back to 1927 and stands out due to its very modern design, which is kept simple and modern.
 The Spessartbund commemorates its dead there every year on the second Sunday in October.

-The impressive view from Pollasch extends far into the Laufach and Aschaff valleys, over Aschaffenburg to the Odenwald.
+The impressive view from Pollasch extends far into the Laufach and Aschaff valleys, across Aschaffenburg to the Odenwald.
 In 1934, a hut was built here in memory of the head forester Christian Wodianka, which still offers hikers shelter today.

 Take a look at the old Heigenbrücken railway station from 1890 with the second tunnel portal, before finally heading to the new stop on the railway line.